eyounx/ZOOpt/README.md

 # ZOO
 A python package of Zeroth-Order Optimization (ZOO).

-Zeroth-order optimization does not rely on the gradient of the objective function, but instead, use samples from the search space.
+Zeroth-order optimization does not rely on the gradient of the objective function, but instead, learns from samples of the search space.
 It is suitable for optimizing functions that are nondifferentiable, with many local minima, or even unknown but only testable.

 ## A quick example
 We define the Ackley function for minimization using Theano